sagargurnani99/oceang-advanced-user-tags/README.md

 # Advanced User Taxonomies

-A professional WordPress plugin that extends WordPress by allowing custom taxonomies to be assigned to users.
+A plugin that allows custom tags to be assigned to users.

 ## Description